 During 2023, the Province of BC confirmed that biomethane legislation does not allow for unsold biomethane inventory acquired in previous months to be eligible for a carbon tax refund, which could cause the Corporation to fund the granting of a carbon tax credit to customers for a portion of future RNG sales.
-During the first quarter of 2024, the 2024 Provincial Budget announced changes to biomethane legislation to recognize the concept of biomethane inventory with a 24-month lifespan.
-FEI had also proposed amendments to its application with the BCUC with respect to its RNG Program to seek to balance its RNG supply and demand monthly, which the BCUC approved in March 2024 to take effect July 1, 2024.
-FEI expects this decision, in combination with the announced changes to the biomethane legislation, will minimize any potential future carbon tax liability on unsold biomethane inventory.
+During the third quarter of 2024, the Provincial Government finalized changes to biomethane legislation to recognize the concept of biomethane inventory with a 24-month lifespan, as initially announced in the 2024 Provincial Budget.
+FEI also proposed amendments to its application with the BCUC with respect to its RNG Program to seek to balance its RNG supply and demand monthly, which the BCUC approved in March 2024 to take effect July 1, 2024.
+FEI expects this decision, in combination with the changes to the biomethane legislation, will mitigate any potential future carbon tax liability on unsold biomethane inventory.